cloudevents/spec/json-format.md

 | data               | Binary   | "Q2xvdWRFdmVudHM="
 | data               | Map      | { "objA" : "vA", "objB", "vB" }

+## 2.5.
+JSONSchema Validation

+The CloudEvents [JSONSchema](http://json-schema.org) for the spec is located [here](spec.json) and contains the definitions for validating events in JSON.

 ## 3. Envelope

 Each CloudEvents event can be wholly represented as a JSON object.